Skip to main content

 Triage:

-It is recommended that the BCCH Clinical Pathway be followed and the recommendations for empiric antibiotic use be implemented.
-(CAVEAT: Individual Hospital Infection Control Policy may dictate other treatment based on their own antibiotic sensitivity profile).
+We recommend that the BC Children's Clinical Pathway be followed and the recommendations for empiric antibiotic use be implemented.
+(Caveat: individual hospital infection control policy may dictate other treatment based on their own antibiotic sensitivity profile).

 The treating pediatric oncologist (after hours, the oncologist on call) should be notified when a child on active anticancer therapy develops a fever and neutropenia.